olepoeschl/jarbatexe/README.md

 * Download warp-packer and put it into path or into the same folder as jarbatexe.bat. https://github.com/dgiagio/warp <br>

 Optional: <br>
-* Download Resourcehacker and put it into path.
+* Download Resourcehacker and put its installation folder into path.
 Needed for setting an icon. http://www.angusj.com/resourcehacker/ <br>

 # Usage
 ```